bagherilab/carcade_mapping_design_space/README.md

 $ jupyter notebook
 ```

-This will open up a web page with the contents of the repository.
-Click on the `pipeline_example` to run the notebook.
+This will open up a web page with the contents of the repository where you can click on the `pipeline_example.ipynb` file to open the notebook.

+No sections within the notebook are dependent on one another as we provide the outputs of all sections and the required folder structure used in the notebook.

 ## Pipeline summary

 The data processing pipeline progresses through the following stages, each of which has a corresponding folder with code required for this stage in the `scripts/` directory.
-Prior to entering this pipeline, output `.json` files are grouped by replicates (differing seeds of the same simulation setup) and compressed into `.tar.xz` files
+Prior to entering this pipeline, CARCADE model output simulation `.json` files from the growth profiler are grouped by replicates (differing seeds of the same simulation setup) and compressed into `.tar.xz` files

 + **parse** - processes the CARCADE compressed output `.tar.xz` files into `.pkl` files with specific data structure for easy parsing
 + **analyze** - analyzes the parsed `.pkl` files for simulation information over time for all cell types (outputs `.pkl` files); this stage is used to collect the following types of simulation information: